|Charles Edward Travis|

 Aug.
 8, 1938 – The first bale of cotton from the 1938 cotton crop in Monroe County, Ala. was ginned on this day.

 Aug.
 8, 1944 – During World War II, Pfc.
-Burley C. Wallace was killed in action in France.
+Burley C. Wallace, 28, was killed in action in Algiers, France.
 He was the son of Mr. and Mrs. C.D.
 Wallace of the Garland-Asbury Church community.
+Born on Jan.
+11, 1916, he was buried in the Asbury Methodist Church Cemetery in Conecuh County, Ala.

 Aug.
-8, 1945 – The London Charter wass signed by France, the United Kingdom, the Soviet Union and the United States, establishing the laws and procedures for the Nuremberg trials.
+8, 1945 – The London Charter was signed by France, the United Kingdom, the Soviet Union and the United States, establishing the laws and procedures for the Nuremberg trials.

 Aug.
 8, 1946 – Evergreen, Alabama’s first ever horse show, which was sponsored by the Evergreen Rotary Club, was scheduled to be held at the High School Athletic Stadium in Evergreen, beginning at 7:30 p.m.